-In the August 2021 grant, the Chief Executive Officer received an option to purchase 300,000 shares of CPS Common Stock at the market closing price ($4.95 per share) on the date of grant, with such right to purchase to become exercisable in increments of 25% on each of the first through fourth anniversaries of the grant date, and to expire on the seventh anniversary.
-Each of the other executive officers of the Company received a grant at that time on the same terms.
-Mr. Fritz and Mr. Lavin received such grants with respect to 90,000 shares each, and Ms. Robinson and Ms. Straten each received such a grant with respect to 60,000 shares.
+In the June 24, 2022 grant, the Chief Executive Officer received an option to purchase 300,000 shares of the Company's common stock at the market closing price ($10.25 per share) on the date of grant, with such right to purchase to become exercisable in increments of 25% on each of the first through fourth anniversaries of the grant date, and to expire on the seventh anniversary.
+Each of the following executive officers of the Company received a grant on June 24, 2022 on the same terms: Mr. Lavin received such a grant with respect to 90,000 shares, and Mr. Bharwani, Ms. Robinson and Ms. Straten each received such a grant with respect to 60,000 shares.

 Grants of Plan-Based Awards

 |Estimated future payouts under non-equity incentive plan awards||Grant Date||